Loading information, please wait...loading

 Test / Review conclusion

 Contrary to my usual tests, I haven't published a demonstration video because filming a sequence with a wide gamut results in an image that's too red when in reality the image isn't so red.
+I don't want to give this projector a bad name, because it's undeserved.

-The sound is pretty weak too, and with 2x3 watts you can't expect any wonders.
+Sound is pretty weak, with 2x3 watts you can't expect wonders.
 The click of the remote control makes almost as much noise as the projector at maximum volume.
 I wasn't able to send sound to my Bluetooth soundbar, so I stuck to the projector's base power.
+In gaming mode, I measured input lag low enough to be able to use this projector to play with an HDMI console.

 Strengths